Bicycle Austin.info

 Hit & Run

-(a) The operator of a vehicle involved in an accident resulting in injury to or death of a person shall:
+(a) The operator of a vehicle involved in an accident that results or is reasonably likely to result in injury to or death of a person shall:

 (1) immediately stop the vehicle at the scene of the accident or as close to the scene as possible;